mt7180/prefect-pulumi-data-orchestration/README.md

 ## Orchestrating Event-Driven Serverless Data Pipelines and Architecture with Prefect + Pulumi + AWS:
-### An example project that showcases how to use the new Prefect features such as AWS ECS:push Work Pool, Webhook & Automation to detect and process incoming data from entso-e Transparency Platform automatically and orchestrate the dataflow serverless with Python.
+### An example project showcasing how to use the new Prefect features such as AWS ECS:push Work Pool, Webhook & Automation to detect and process incoming data from entso-e Transparency Platform automatically and orchestrate the dataflow serverless with Python.
 The project is built using Prefect, Pulumi, GitHub Actions and AWS services.

  <figure style="text-align: center;">
  <img src="./images/clouds.png" width="70%" height="70%" />